Public Worship Restart

 - Some we are choosing to do in love for each other.
-For example, if you sing you are required to wear a mask.
 God’s Word makes it very clear that we are to show Christian love by caring for each other’s health and well-being.
 I may not feel I am at risk for COVID-19, but I will also do what I can to prevent me unknowingly spreading the virus.

 - Those who have any of the symptoms of COVID-19 should stay home.